CybersecGM/Conducting-a-Security-Audit/README.md

 This project involved a comprehensive cybersecurity assessment for the fictional company, ***Botium Toys***.
 The primary goal was to analyze their existing security posture, identify vulnerabilities, and recommend actionable steps for improvement, particularly concerning their handling of sensitive data and compliance requirements.

-Security Audit Checklist and Summary Doc: [Controls and compliance checklist - Gilberth Manrique](https://docs.google.com/document/d/1eHHuZnmG7R7snKZpuEQE5EGCfeBS9vE76Wo7exYMtO4/edit?usp=sharing)
+>Security Audit Checklist and Recommendations Doc: [Controls and compliance checklist - Gilberth Manrique](https://docs.google.com/document/d/1eHHuZnmG7R7snKZpuEQE5EGCfeBS9vE76Wo7exYMtO4/edit?usp=sharing)

 ## Process & Methodology: